 - Client feedback involving changes to the meaning of the source text confirmed for regulatory compliance in the target markets.

 Human translation was chosen over machine translation because of the technical and nuanced nature of the text.
-Human translation also helped to maintain the confidentiality of the documents being processed.
+In general, human translation also helps to maintain the confidentiality of the documents.

 Multiple checks and rigorous scrutiny of the text at each stage verified the accuracy of medical terminology and ensured the writing style remained consistent across all documents.

-Challenging any deviation from the meaning of the source text prevented any potential regulatory issues arising, which could have resulted in allegations being made against the client.
+Challenging any deviation from the meaning of the source text prevents any potential regulatory issues from arising.

 SLT’s painstaking approach resulted in a large quantity of highly technical NxStage product documentation—including user manuals, training materials, device specifications and safety information—being: